-Redundancy Pay
+Exit Pay

 19. Entitlement to redundancy pay is fully set out in the Council's Employment Stability Policy.
 Any redundancy pay is calculated on the basis of an individual's age and length of service (up to a maximum of 20 years' service).
-The compensation and statutory redundancy payment are based on the employee's actual week's pay and the Council currently applies a multiplier of 2.2 to any statutory payment.
+The compensation and statutory redundancy payment are based on the employee's weekly pay and the Council currently applies a multiplier of 2.2 to any statutory payment.